oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/aks/_index.md

 ### Template outputs

-After clicking **Create** to create this offer, you will go to the **Deployment is in progress** page.
-When the deployment is completed, the page shows **Your deployment is complete**.
+After clicking **Create**, you will go to the **Deployment is in progress** page.
+When the deployment is complete, the page shows **Your deployment is complete**.
 In the left panel, select **Outputs**.
 These are the outputs from the deployment.
-The following table is a reference guide to the deployment outputs.
+The following table is a reference to the deployment outputs.

 | Field | Description |
 |-------|-------------|